Otto Buchwitz: Death and legacy

-He died on 9 July 1964, in Dresden and his grave is located at the Heidefriedhof there.
+Buchwitz died on 9 July 1964, in Dresden and his grave is located at the Heidefriedhof there.

 After his death, several streets, schools and other public facilities in the GDR were named after Buchwitz, including a street in East Berlin, the cultural center in Reichenbach/O.L., a youth hostel in Altenberg and an FDGB vacation home (opened in 1984) in Schellerhau near Altenberg, most of which were renamed after German reunification.

 In Glauchau, the Spinnstoffwerk in the GDR era bore the name "VEB Spinnstoffwerk Otto Buchwitz," as shown by company documents in the factory ruins (2023).

 Currently, there are still Otto Buchwitz streets in Oderwitz, Bernsdorf (Oberlausitz), and Mülsen, Otto Buchwitz Square in Görlitz, and Otto Buchwitz Ring in Neukirch/Lausitz.

 In 1961, the children's book publisher Berlin published "The Famous Great-Grandfather" (The Little Trumpeter Books 19), based on motifs from Buchwitz's published memoirs.
 The author, Gottfried Herold, did not mention Buchwitz's SPD membership.